-Increasingly, food and drink production facilities are choosing resin flooring solution.
+Increasingly, food and drink production facilities are choosing a resin flooring solution.
 That’s because it’s tough, safe and long-lasting.
 Not only is resin flooring aesthetically pleasing and easy to customise, but it is also easy to clean, resistant to wear and damage, and equipped with anti-skid and excellent hygienic properties, resin floors can address common health and safety concerns.

 Resin flooring in the UK comes in three main forms – PMMA, polyurethane (PU) and epoxy.
 While all resin floors are more hygienic and durable than other flooring surfaces, the differences between each type can provide significant advantages or disadvantages depending on their use.